 This recipe will definitely not take you to France but it will make your house smell like the local bread shop and prompt the littles to run for the kitchen.
-I’m not going to lie here – this is still breadmaker bread, soaked whole wheat breadmaker bread…but it’s yummy toasted with raw honey.
+I’m not going to lie here – this is still breadmaker bread, soaked whole wheat breadmaker bread…but it’s yummy toasted with raw honey (use the code Katie15 for 15% off at that site!).
 (I highly recommend baking in the oven after the breadmaker does the kneading work, but the recipe is still written for 100% bread machine if that makes life easier for you!)

 Why Soak Whole Wheat?

 I had an awful time finding a soaked whole wheat bread recipe online, so I made my own by adapting the standard whole wheat recipe in the bread machine book!

 You might wonder: mushy bread?
 Soaked?
 That sounds too weird – why soak bread?

 For the long and technical story on soaking grains, you’ll need to read this.

 For now, the short of it is that soaking the flour takes the undigestible part of the grain and makes your body recognize it more like a vegetable.
 Not only that but it also maximizes the nutrients that are available in the grain so that your soaked whole wheat bread ultimately packs a healthier, more nutritious punch.
 If you are new to soaking grains, this is a great recipe to start with, especially with the added help of a breadmaker.

 Get Some Tips on Bread-Making